Skip to content

 square_root(25) # 5.0

 Aliases are common with popular third-party libraries (import numpy as np, import pandas as pd).
-For standard library modules, prefer using the full name; it makes the code easier to read.
+For standard library modules, prefer using the full name; it makes the code more readable.

 random